swayoleg/dockerlamp/README.md

 For server bash connection you can use

 - `docker exec -ti swayoleg-lamp-example bash` where swayoleg-lamp-example is container name, you set at .env file
+- `docker-compose exec srv bash`

+For mysql bash connection you can use

+- `docker exec -ti swayoleg-lamp-db-example bash` where swayoleg-lamp-example is container name, you set at .env file
-- `docker-compose exec swayolegsrv bash`
+- `docker-compose exec swayolegdb bash`

 ## Logs